 How to test if the fruit is ripe

 Deciding if a feijoa is ripe isn’t all that easy.
 The external skin maintains that dark green color even as it matures and starts to go off.
 A gentle squeeze is a good indicator though.
 If it feels like rock then it’s not ripe.
-You want a feijoa with a little “give” when you squeeze it.
+Look for a feijoa with a little “give” when you squeeze it.

-When slicing the fruit open, look for a clear center.
+When slicing the fruit open, it should have a clear center.
 If it’s opaque then the fruit isn’t ripe.
 Any browning is a warning that the fruit has passed its best.

-In most parts of the world, feijoas aren’t nearly as common as apples, pears, bananas and those other fruit that we know so well.
-But that shouldn’t stop you buying a bag next time you see them in store.
-They’re a lovely sweet fruit with a taste that compares to pear, pineapple and guava combined.
+In most parts of the world, feijoas aren’t nearly as common as everyday fruit like apples, pears, and bananas.
+But that shouldn’t stop you from buying a bag the next time you see them in store.
+They’re a lovely sweet fruit with a taste that compares to pear, pineapple, and guava.